sanchitdilipjain/rolling-update-in-ecs/docs/index.md

       - Launch a bare AWS ECS cluster

-          - In this demo, we will use ECS cluster running in a VPC
+          - In this demo, we will use an ECS cluster running in a VPC

           - The cluster is deployed over 2AZs, with the container instances sitting in private subnets.
 We then use a public ALB to enable container services to be exposed to the public Internet, and a NAT Gateway to enable services to access the public Internet